michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 18. Every one who looseth his wife, and taketh another, committeth adultery; and every one who taketh the dismissed, committeth adultery.

-19. NOW there was a certain rich man, and he was clothed in byssosButso, Hebrew, buts; (2 Chron. v.
-12;) an Egyptian linen, extremely fine, soft, and white. and purple, and every day feasted gaily.Gayóith.
+19. NOW there was a certain rich man, and he was clothed in byssos

 20. And there was a certain poor man, whose name was Loózar; and he lay at the gate of him who was rich, bruised with wounds,